 As you can see YaST has created a snapper config called "root" for your root file system.
 You can see what snapshots exist:

-Now we want to try snapper as a undo tool for YaST.
+Now we want to try Snapper as an undo tool for YaST.
 First we run YaST:

 # yast2 system_settings

 Within YaST enable the SysReq.
-After you have finished YaST you see two new snapshots:
+After you have finished YaST you should see two new snapshots:

 Types of Snapshots

-It's time to explain the type of snapshots.
-Snapper creates a snapshot before and after YaST runs, these snapshots are called pre and post respectively.
-The post snapshots knows which pre snapshots belongs to it.
-By having a pre and post snapshot we can see what changes happened to the file system while YaST was running.
+It's time to explain the types of snapshots.
+Snapper takes a snapshot before and after YaST runs, these snapshots are called pre and post respectively.
+The post snapshot knows which pre snapshot belongs to it.
+By having a pre and post snapshot we can see what changes happened to the filesystem while YaST was running.
 Single snapshots have no special relationship to other snapshots.

 - Timeline Snapshots

 - Administration Snapshots